 Curricular Practical Training (CPT) for International Students

 As an international student, you can work in the U.S. if your work experience is part of curricular practical training (CPT).
-Once you have a confirmed offer for an internship, whether off-campus or on-campus, you will need to do several things.
+Once you have a confirmed offer for an internship, you will need to complete an internship request form.
+Directly following the internship request form, you would need to make a request for CPT in the ISSS portal.
+Enrollment in the internship course is necessary for but not the same as approval for CPT.

 Undergraduates in the School of Engineering follow the directions below.